Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Myna Symbolism and Meaning

-Mynas are monogamous birds which form pairs, perform courtship rituals, and defend their territories fiercely.
-Both Myna parents incubate their eggs and care for the resultant offspring.
+Mynas are monogamous birds that form pairs, perform courtship rituals, and defend their territories fiercely.
+Both Myna parents incubate their eggs and care for their chicks together.
 Mynas, then, can represent romance, protection, relationships, and families.
-(3)

 In parts of the world, the Myna bird is treated as the subject of this popular nursery rhyme: